 Commission Members and Bar Counsel Staff

-The Attorney Grievance Commission was established in 1975 to oversee the discipline of Maryland lawyers and review the conduct of lawyers to determine the need for alternatives to discipline.
+The Attorney Grievance Commission was established in 1975 to oversee the discipline of Maryland attorneys and review the conduct of attorneys to determine the need for alternatives to discipline.
 The Attorney Grievance Commission also seeks to prevent the unauthorized practice of law.

-The Commission consists of nine lawyers and three nonlawyers appointed by the Court of Appeals for staggered three-year terms.
+The Commission consists of nine attorneys and three nonattorneys appointed by the Court of Appeals for staggered three-year terms.
 Generally a member is eligible for reappointment immediately following the expiration of a full three-year term.
 Members of the Commission serve without compensation.
 The Chair and Vice-Chair of the Commission are designated by the Court.

-Subject to approval by the Court of Appeals, the Commission appoints a lawyer to serve as Bar Counsel.
+Subject to approval by the Court of Appeals, the Commission appoints an attorney to serve as Bar Counsel.
 For fiscal year 2005, Bar Counsel’s staff includes a Deputy Bar Counsel, eight Assistant Bar Counsel, six investigators, two paralegals, an office manager, nine secretaries and one receptionist.